FlowerForWar/grunt-includes/Readme.md

-One line has been change from the original.
+One line has been changed from the original.

 ```js
 // next = path.join(opts.includePath || path.dirname(p), fileLocation);